-Active Tameside’s Tameside Swim Academy replaces pre-club lessons and will be the next step for swimmers who have completed the Learn to Swim framework.
+Active Tameside’s Swim Academy replaces pre-club lessons and will be the next step for swimmers who have completed the Active Tameside Swim School framework.
 It gives swimmers the opportunity to experience the environment of a competitive training scheme.

 As part of the Academy, swimmers will have access to 5 x 45-minute sessions per week at various Active pools throughout Tameside.
 The Academy will be run on an invitation basis, via a membership system.
 The cost of membership is £20.83 per month, which gives swimmers access to 5 sessions per week, payable by direct debit.
-Members are also entitled to free general swims at all Active Tameside pools (excluding inflatable sessions and ‘Swim, Slide & Waves’).
+Members are also entitled to free General Swim sessions at all Active Tameside pools (excluding inflatable sessions and ‘Swim, Slide & Waves’).

 Swimmers are advised to start slowly then increase their training once they have developed their strength and stamina.
 Each month, representatives from various swimming clubs will be invited to go along to the Academy sessions to identify talent.